johan/firebug/Readme.txt

 Known problems:
  Firefox crashes more often: I don't completely understand the rules for firebug-service and JSD interface.
  Very large evals() will take much more time.
 UseFirstLine may fix this.
+ There are a ton of if(DEBUG) statements that need to be culled out for production version.

 Please report additional problems to Fireclipse project on sourceforge